Ph.D. 2007, Ecology and Evolutionary Biology, University of Illinois Urbana-Champaign

-Working across a range of ecosystems our research group uses ecological experiments, microbiological techniques, and contemporary genetic and metagenomic tools to test the effects of plant-microbe interactions on plant and microbial communities.
+Working across a range of ecosystems our research group uses field experiments and biogeochemical and metagenomic assays to test the effects of fire and climate warming on plant-microbe interactions, soils, and ecosystem functioning.

-Undergrad course RNR316: Natural Resource Ecology (Fall), undergraduate/graduate course RNR 458/558: Ecosystem Ecology, as well as graduate seminar courses focused on aboveground-belowground interactions & current topics in microbial ecology
+I teach RNR316: Natural Resource Ecology (Fall), RNR 195A: Careers in Conservation Colloquium, as well as undergraduate and graduate seminar courses on current topics in ecosystem and microbial ecology

 Ecohydrology and Biogeochemistry